joshuamchavez2/Drivers-for-Excellent-Coffee/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 #### Conclustion

-> - My random forest classifier model accuracy was 85% beating my baseline accuracy.
+> - My random forest classifier model accuracy for unseen data (test) was 85% beating my baseline accuracy.
-> - Testing my model, on unseen data, confirmed that only half of my original hypothesis was correct.
+> - My model confirmed that only half of my original hypothesis was correct.
 Alttitude was a driver but processing_method was not.
 > - My model identified the most important features as: altitude_mean_meters, grading_month, number_of_bags, harvest_year, & bag_weight.
 > - If I had more time I would have liked to: web scraped for newer coffee data, engineer more features, find out the average temperature for each region, iterate through hyperparameters to boost accuracy, & have more domain knowledge.

 #### Recommendations

 > - The data suggests for anyone trying to pursue coffee grades of 84 or higher to; use a farm located in a high altitude area, have your coffee ready for grading by December, have a large harvest, & use heavier bags of coffee.
 > - These are interesting suggestions as I don't have enough domain knowledge to know why having a large havest & heavier bags would make a difference in grading score.
 I would speculate that the larger the harvest the more it would overshadow any bad coffee bean plants but im not 100% certain.
 Whereas, the altitude and grading_month recommendations make more sense.